 \subsubsection{Using Lorentz-violating sonic Compton scattering to determine absolute motion}

-The differential cross-section written in terms of the values of quantities as measured by co-moving in-universe observers is given by Eq.~\eqref{Eq:DiffCrossSectionInUniverseExternal}.
+The differential cross section written in terms of the values of quantities as measured by comoving in-universe observers is given by Eq.~\eqref{Eq:DiffCrossSectionInUniverseExternal}.
 In principle, in-universe observers could use this expression to make qualitative statements regarding their state of motion by performing several scattering experiments on external particles with different initial velocities $v_\init = \beta_\init c_\sonic$, using phonons with different initial energies $\hbar \omega'_\init$ (or equivalently $\hbar c_\sonic k'_\init$).
 To facilitate the comparison between different energy and velocity regimes, we introduce the dimensionless quantity

 that represents the ratio of the initial energy of the phonon to the ``sonic rest-mass energy'' that in-universe observers would think to associate to the particle.